Support

 - Normal map

 - A texture that fakes small surface bumps and dents without extra geometry — normal mapping.
-Toggle normal maps under material options for Shaded and Clay modes.
+Toggle under Object → Material → Normal Map for Shaded and Clay modes (full PBR materials only).

 - Transmission / KHR_materials_transmission